-20 local, regional, and international organizations most influential in the life of Syria (prime actors) named and ranked Jaish al-Islam according to its influence.
-In the chart below, the left column ranks prime actors, from most influential (Russia) to the least influential (Relief International).
+Ninety-six (96) local, regional, and international organizations and entities (prime actors) have been identified as influential in the life of Syria.
+In the chart below, the left column ranks the prime actors from most influential in shaping the life in Syria (Russia) to the least influential (Relief International).

-Round 3 statements (Nov.
-2016 - July 2017):
+Round 3 participants stated (Nov.
+2016 - Jul.
+2017):

-"Low influence since their leader was killed.”
+"They have had low influence since their leader was killed.”
 (230713)

 "They are much weaker now, especially since the assassination of their leader, and the situation in Aleppo.
 They may strengthen if the regime falls.
 They may be important to the reconstruction.”
 (233881)

-Round 2 statements (Nov.
-2016 - July 2017):
+Round 2 participants stated (Aug.
+2016 - Oct.
+2017):

-“Similar ideologically to Jaish Al Fatah.
+“They are similar ideologically to Jaish al-Fatah.
 They want an Islamic state supporting Sharia.”
 (221641)

-“100% pro-Syrian government.
+“They are one hundred percent pro-Syrian government.
 They are the ones who the regime trained in prison.
 They protect the border of Damascus.
 They were exposed when they allowed the displacement of Daraya.
 They are financed by the Saudis and Syria.”
 (220291)

 “They have more intellectual people in the political class.”
 (221641)

-“The number of fighters and their religious affiliation.
+“They have a number of fighters.
+They are a religious affiliation.
 They are also close to the capital.”
 (223911)

-Round 1 statements (Jan.
+Round 1 participants stated (Jan.
 2016 - May 2016):